Complex PTSD Test

 CPTSD and relationship side effects infographic from Catalina Behavioral Health in Arizona

 Trauma-related changes in emotional regulation and trust hinder the brain.
 It reduces its ability to form and maintain connections.
 This makes it challenging for individuals to develop and maintain healthy relationships.
+Particularly in terms of CPTSD and romantic relationships, this can be frustrating and impact satisfaction with life and happiness.

 The Impact of C-PTSD on Daily Life